geeksforsocialchange/gfsc-v3/content/blog/2018/placecal-story-so-far/index.md

 **Location data.** One major finding was that geolocation was way, _way_ less important than we thought.
 Who was putting on an event and what venue it were in were far more valuable than quantitative measurements like distance.
 This makes sense on reflection: people are more likely to go to venues they trust and know how to get to than they are to seek out something further away in an unfamiliar place.
 Social capital is strongly correlated with the distance you’re willing or able to travel for an event.
 While people with high social capital go to other countries or cities, let alone the other side of town for an event, most people with mobility issues are often limited to a radius of a few streets around their house.
 Of course, mobility isn’t the only indicator of social capital, but even within this limited parameter it has a marked effect.
 The [_Longitudinal Study of Ageing_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4731975/) shows the vast differences in walking speed based on education and age, as well as other factors.

-{{<image-with-caption/start "https://cdn-images-1.medium.com/max/2348/1*hf5yvCVpjPUaGlvwEbJ38Q.png" "Differences in walking speed based on education and age" "frame">}}
+{{<image-with-caption/start src="https://cdn-images-1.medium.com/max/2348/1*hf5yvCVpjPUaGlvwEbJ38Q.png" alt="Differences in walking speed based on education and age" classList="image--frame">}}
 Differences in walking speed based on education and age[^2]
 {{<image-with-caption/end>}}